Custom Printed Vinyl - SH074

 Heat Transfer Vinyl

 This vinyl is Siser Easyweed printed vinyl. a 2.7mm vinyl great for use on cotton, polyester, cotton/poly blends and spandex.
-A TTD Easy Mask will be included in the price.
-TTD Easy Mask will allow you to transfer your cut design to your garment for easy pressing.
+A TTD Easy Mask Sheet will be included in the price.
+TTD Easy Mask Sheet will allow you to transfer your cut design to your garment for easy pressing.
+The TTD Easy Mask Sheet can be reused 2-3 times.
 Instructions for use will also be included.

 ***Special Note*** Please allow for slight color variations between pictures and actual products.
 Computer monitors may display color differently.
 If you have any concerns, please contact us before purchasing.